mihaiplesa/mihaiplesa.com/content/en/projects/giving/index.md

 Involved in a few different volunteering initiatives.

-Also offering pro-bono mentoring for people in or looking to get into tech.
+Pro bono mentoring for moving into or progressing in tech.

 Passionate about building various communities and tech for arts, culture and education.